aukustomx/course-learn-java/lesson1/lesson1.md

 * Creatting a project workspace
 * Create a GitHub account
 * Installing git client
-* For the impatien
+* For the impatient
   * A little taste of Java with JShell
   * JShell.
 See [Oracle Doc](https://docs.oracle.com/javase/9/jshell/introduction-jshell.htm#JSHEL-GUID-630F27C8-1195-4989-9F6B-2C51D46F52C8) or my [presentation](https://slides.com/augustojimenez/jshell#/) about JShell at the JVMMX Meetup.

 ## Section 1.
 Introduction to Java
 * What is Java?
-* Language, JVM, JRE, Specification, Implementation and API
+* Language, JVM, JRE, Specification, Implementation, and API
-* Brief history of Java
+* A Brief history of Java